GuMiner/rust-experiments/README.md

 - Very good VS Code editor support.

 ## Rust Disadvantages
 - Rust separates out each source file as its own module.
 This means you need a lot of boilerplate code to link files together and you tend to write larger (and harded to comprehend) files as a result.
-This is better than C++ header files, but much, much worse than C#.
+This is better than C++ header files, though.
 - Build times are comparable to C++ or slower for small changes.
 - Same complexities with C++ with regards to Unicode string manipulation and package diamond dependency complexities.
-- External code tends to make heavy use of macros to get around disadvantages, both large and small, which makes that code harder to understand.
+- External code tends to make heavy use of macros, which makes that code harder to understand.
-- Manual memory management comes with a lot of developer-time overhead.
+- Manual memory management comes with extra developer-time overhead.